G-Research/fasttrackml/docs/developer.md

     <make edits>
     ```

-3. Run the UI development server to see your changes (use vscode
+3. Run the UI development server to see your changes.
+Make sure the
-   terminal to automatically map ports and make sure the FML tracking
+   FML tracking server is already launched, then run the ui make
-   server is already launched):
+   target in the vscode terminal:

     ```bash
     cd <fasttrackml project root>